- What Programs Are Available To Assist People With Disabilities in Michigan?

 - Is There a Waiting List For Services?

 How long is the waiting list in Michigan?
-Michigan has no reported waiting list.
+Michigan did not report a waiting list.

 How many people are currently receiving Waiver services in Michigan?
+Michigan has not reported the number of people being served on The Habilitation Supports Waiver OR the Children’s Waiver.
 There are 11,000 people on the MI Choice Waiver.

 What assistance is available while you wait?
 Michigan has no reported waiting list.